Thursday, September 22, 2016

-So-called over the top service, offer legitimate choice for far less money.
+So-called over the top services, offer legitimate choice for far less money.
 Consumers will be able to express demand for what they want and only what they want.

 Comcast's Steve Burke has argued that HBO needs cable because going OTT will canabalize its own subscribers.
 If consumers can cut out services they really don't want, then going with HBO offers tremendous savings.
 Taking HULU, HBO and Netflix, probably means somewhere around $100 per month savings for many consumers.
 That's $1200 a year.
 Arguably HBO subscriptions would rise if the service was not placed on top of the rest of the cable menu.

 An HBO streaming service could ultimately be MORE profitable as the service will no longer have to share subscriber fees with the cable operator middle man.